 17. Teaching Abroad as an ESL Teacher

-(i) Degree in English preferably Master degree. (ii) Higher proficiency in the language of the target country.
+- Excellent ability in the language of the target country.
 For example, if you are looking to teach English in Spain.
-You need at least DELE B2 or equivalent fluency of the Spanish Language Proficiency Test, and (iii) Relevant experience and add-on certification in the field of education or teaching is always a great value-add to your C.V.
+You need at least DELE B2 or equivalent fluency in the Spanish proficiency test, and

 18. Content Writer and Editor

-Do drop in a comment should you have anything to contribute beyond the 18 reasons, or even if you have any question.
+Do drop in a comment if you have anything to contribute beyond the 18 reasons or questions.